 What is your situation?
 Given a scenario can you work as a team to problem solve as you survive in the wild?
-Using skills such as orienteering, campfire building, first aid, and shelter building you will have the opportunity to practice skills needed to meet the basic needs of water, food, shelter, warmth, and safety.
+Using skills such as orienteering, campfire building, and shelter building you will have the opportunity to practice skills needed to meet the basic needs of water, food, shelter, warmth, and safety.

 Whether recognizing accomplishments through hard work and attendance, or celebrating the end of a successful school year, choose a day of fun at Camp Tyler with our program designed to reward superb efforts.
 What an amazing, fun, and active way to celebrate endings!

 What can you catch today?
 Students explore prairies, ponds, and forests to study a variety of organisms, their habitat, and their importance in the food web.
 Insect collecting, fishing, and birding allow students to get their hands dirty while learning to use field guides, microscopes, and other educational tools.

 Build Your Program: